EmergentMind/nix-config/docs/addnewhost.md

 ### On the new host

-FIXME These steps can be streamlined significantly at later roadmap stages to install based on the config, rather than installing and then loading the config.
-I opted to forgo the latter until the config is more mature and I better understand the required process.

 These steps assume:
 * installation on an UEFI system

-0. Boot the new machine into a NixOS live environment and wait for the installer to automatically open.
+0. Boot the new machine into a NixOS live environment and wait for a shell, or for the graphical installer to automatically open if you used a graphical ISO.

-1. Exit the graphical installer and open a terminal.
+1. If in the graphical installer, and open a terminal.
   Confirm the boot process brought up networking successfully and a ip was acquired.
 Check `ip a`.
 If no ip was assigned, refer to <https://nixos.org/manual/nixos/stable/#sec-installation-manual-networking>

+2. To gain remote access right away, set a temporary password for the root user using `passwd root` and following the prompts.
+Then from a remote machine, `ssh root@0.0.0.0` using the ip printed in step 1.

-2. Most of the following steps require root
+3. Most of the following steps require root.
+If you are remoted in from step 2 you should have a root shell.
+Otherwise, `sudo su`

-    `sudo su`

    > IMPORTANT: the code samples below assume installation on the `sda` device.
 Modify if necessary.
    These are instructions come directly from <https://nixos.org/manual/nixos/stable/#sec-installation-manual-partitioning> with little to no modification.